 ERE Energy, Resources and the Environment

-The 2018 Division Outstanding Early Career Scientists Award is awarded to Victor Vilarrasa for significant contributions to the understanding of the thermo-hydro-mechanical processes inducing seismicity in geo-energy-related operations.
+The 2018 Division Outstanding Early Career Scientist Award is awarded to Victor Vilarrasa for significant contributions to the understanding of the thermo-hydro-mechanical processes inducing seismicity in geo-energy-related operations.

 Victor Vilarassa completed his PhD at the Technical University of Catalonia, Spain in 2012 and is currently working at the Institute of Environmental Assessment and Water Research, Spanish National Research Council in Barcelona.
 In 2013–2016, he was a post-doctoral research fellow at the Lawrence Berkeley National Laboratory, California and at the Swiss Federal Institute of Technology of Lausanne.